tooploox/mentoring/python/flask/readme.md

 - test,
 - create PR to YOUR repository, add the mentor as a reviewer.

+## Exercise setup

+In order to start an exercise, you need a virtual environment, activate it, install required modules and run solution check script (after you write code).
+You can run the following commands manually, or execute provided script.

+### Manual exercise setup
+Create a virtual environment:

+    python -m venv venv

+Activate virtual environment

+    . venv/bin/activate

+Install required python modules by running:

+    pip install -r requirements.txt

+### Script execution
+This assumes you understang how the virtual environment is setup and how to install necessary python modules (via `pip`)

+    ./create_venv.sh

 ## Exercise success conditions

 ### 1. Exercise check is successful (unit tests pass).